 Note: Dollars are used in many different countries.
 There is the American dollar, New Zealand dollar, Australian dollar, and even pesos use the dollar sign.

-The cents sign for coins is a lowercase “c” with a vertical line.
+The cents sign for coins is a lowercase “c” with a vertical line through it.
 When written, it is placed to the right of the number.

 Related: Read about One Dime: Coin Value And History

 Everything considered as money must perform three purposes.
 The main uses of money are as a:

 - Medium of Exchange: Can be exchanged for goods and/or services